 EU urges Lebanon to reach IMF deal

-The European Union (EU) urged Lebanon's new government to implement emergency reforms and reach a deal with the International Monetary Fund to stop the country's collapse, Trend reports citing Xinhua.
+The European Union (EU) on Sunday urged Lebanon's new government to implement emergency reforms and reach a deal with the International Monetary Fund to stop the country's collapse, Trend reports citing Xinhua.

 "This is what the new government must now focus on, with the active support of the parliament and other state institutions," a statement released by the EU delegation to Lebanon reported.